 Step 6: Let Pork Chops Rest

-Remove cooked pork chops from the skillet and place on a plate with a few layers of paper towels to drain off any grease.
+Remove the cooked pork chops from the skillet and place them on a plate with a few layers of paper towels to drain off any grease.
 Let the pork chops rest 5 minutes before serving and cutting.

 Resting the pork chops lets their juices redistribute throughout the meat after cooking, and is a very important step for getting the best, juiciest result.